-Our Hangar, Workshop and Club Room are first-class and well utilized for the many events, workshops and aircraft construction projects undertaken by members.
+Our Hangar, Workshop and Club Room are located at the New Garden Flying Field airport (N57).
+MAP.
+They are first-class and well utilized for the many events, workshops and aircraft construction projects undertaken by members.

 Chapter Hangar & Club Room

 The EAA Chapter 240 Hangar and Club Room is a unique and exceptional members facility, located at New Garden Flying Field (N57).
 Several aircraft projects can be accommodated in the hangar, outfitted with the tools, lathes and other machinery.
 The Club Room hosts our Chapter meetings, education seminars and presentations held throughout the year.
 Five times per year our ‘Increasingly Famous’ Pancake Breakfasts are held at the facility.